 Not more than 10 minutes into the high-speed ride, our driver had already taken us through several boat spins and power break stops, and we were already soaked.
 Then our driver took some time out to point out historic sites such as Fort Denison, a former penal facility turned restaurant; the Taronga Zoo; prime real estate on the bay, as well as Kirribilli House, the official secondary residence of the Prime Minister of Australia.

 Although cruises in this area can be a bit dull, the Oz Jet Boating Company provides a thrilling adventure for those seeking a lively experience.
 All staff are warm, inviting, and very knowledgeable.
-Our Captain was enthusiastic, charismatic and after each spin, he double-checked to ensure all passengers were well and wanted to continue with the next maneuver.
+Our Captain was enthusiastic and charismatic, and after each spin, he double-checked to ensure all passengers were well and wanted to continue with the next maneuver.

 A GoPro was affixed to the front of the boat for video, as well as provided passengers with the opportunity to take selfies as we drove past places of interest, such as The Bridge and the Opera House.
 Since phones and cameras had to remain on land, this allowed passengers to take home a memory from the trip, as all photos and video from the 30-minute boat ride could be purchased afterward.